Chalk Couture Transfers Basics

 Chalk Couture Transfer Sizes

-Chalk Couture transfers come in four different sizes: Size A, B, C, and D. The letter corresponds to the size of the transfer.
+Chalk Couture transfers come in five different sizes: Size A, B, C, D, and E. The letter corresponds to the size of the transfer.

 The smaller sizes are A & B. A Size A transfer is 5×7 inches, B size is about the size of a standard sheet of paper, 8.5 x 11 inches.
 Getting larger is the C size, 12×18 and D is square at 18×18 inches.
 E is the larges size at 18×24 inches.

 Since these transfers range in size from small to fairly large, let’s look at some storage options for your Chalk couture transfers to see which works best for you.